-As at December 31, 2013, Minco Gold owned a 21.91% (December 31, 2012 - 22.02%) equity interest in Minco Silver Corporation ("Minco Silver").
+As at December 31, 2014, Minco Gold owned a 18.45% (December 31, 2013 - 21.91%) equity interest in Minco Silver Corporation ("Minco Silver").
 Minco Silver was incorporated in British Columbia, Canada.

 The Company is an exploration company and therefore has no source of revenues.
-As such, during the year ended December 31, 2013, the Company incurred a net loss of \$2,943,305, had accumulated deficit of \$44,976,192 and a working capital deficit of \$1,656,185.
-As discussed in Note 17, the Company is exposed to liquidity risk, which is the risk that the Company may encounter difficulty in settling its commitments when due.
-In managing this risk, management determined that the Company's cash balance as at December 31, 2013 of \$1.8 million combined with any cash proceeds raised through the sale of equity interests in Minco Silver would be sufficient to meet its cash requirements for the Company's administrative overhead and to maintain its mineral interest throughout fiscal 2014.
+As such, during the year ended December 31, 2014, the Company incurred a net loss of \$7,497,794, had accumulated deficit of \$52,330,354 and a working capital deficit of \$2,093,361.
+As discussed in Note 16, the Company is exposed to liquidity risk, which is the risk that the Company may encounter difficulty in settling its commitments when due including the continued forbearance to the amounts due to Minco Silver.
+In managing this risk, management determined that the Company's cash balance as at December 31, 2014 of \$2.1 million combined with any cash proceeds raised through the sale of equity interests in Minco Silver or through the sale of exploration properties would be sufficient to meet its cash requirements for the Company's administrative overhead and to maintain its mineral interest throughout fiscal 2015.